dabudke/modkit-website/index.md

 ---
 layout: page
-title: Ready for a Discord Bot for your new server?
+title: Need a Discord bot for your server?
-subtitle: "Check out why Ally is right for your server:"
+subtitle: See why Ally is right for you.
 callouts: callouts_landing_page
+hero_size: is_large
 ---

 ## What is Ally